You can picture it now: cocktail in hand as you sit by the pool, grill fired up for an al fresco dinner so you can easily dive back in before dessert.

 - The condition of the pool.
 Is it well-maintained?

 - You can attract the right buyer.
-Couples with very young children may shy away from pools because of safety issues, but an older childless couple may fall in love with it.
+Couples with very young children may shy away from pools because of safety issues, but an older childless couple may fall in love with a pool.

 But only you, the homeowner, can determine the true return on investment.
 A pool can add value to your quality of life and enhance the enjoyment of your home.
-You can’t put a price tag on that.
+The "Remodeling Impact Report" showed a joy score, the level of homeowner satisfaction with an improvement, was 10 out of 10.
+It may be hard to put a price tag on that.

 But we can put a price tag on how much a pool costs to build and maintain.